schmurfy/drone/README.md

 - the schedulers
   this is where the timers are scheduled, currently there is only one scheduler: eventmachine

+## Constraints

+- the name of each metric can be formatted how it pleases you (note that output interfaces may expect some format) but the name is expected to be unique or you could end up reusing the same metric without wanting it.
+  (this only applies to monitor_time and monitor_rate helpers but could apply anywhere else as needed)

 # Supported Runtimes

 - MRI 1.8.7+